 U.N. cancels key meetings ahead of climate summit due to coronavirus

-The United Nations has cancelled meetings in Bonn, Germany, and elsewhere planned in the run-up to a crucial U.N. climate summit to be held in Glasgow in November due to the coronavirus outbreak, an official said on Friday.
+The United Nations has canceled meetings in Bonn, Germany, and elsewhere planned in the run-up to a crucial U.N. climate summit to be held in Glasgow, Scotland, in November due to the coronavirus outbreak, an official said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)